Konamiman/Nestor80/docs/LanguageReference.md

 Example:

-Example:

 ```
 irp x,<1,2,3>
-db x
+defb x
 endm
 ```

 The macro expansion would be:

 ```
-db 1
+defb 1
-db 2
+defb 2
-db 3
+defb 3
 ```

 The rules for the arguments are as follows:

 * Angle brackets around the arguments list are mandatory.
-* Arguments can be separated with commas or with spaces (spaces around the arguments are stripped of before being used in the expansion).
+* Arguments can be separated with commas or with spaces (spaces around the arguments are stripped off before being used in the expansion).
 * Two consecutive commas, `,,`, generate a repetition with an empty string as the argument.
-* Angle brackets can be used inside the arguments list for arguments that contain commas and spaces, e.g. `<< >,<,>>` defines two arguments, a space and a comma.
-The `!` character can be used too to use reserved characters and arguments.
+* Nested angle brackets can be used inside the arguments list for arguments that contain commas and spaces, e.g. `<< >,<,>>` defines two arguments, a space and a comma.
+[The `!` character](#other-special-characters) can be used too to use reserved characters as arguments.

 ### Repeat macro with characters